nnra6864/omnisearch-podman/README.md

-This is a Podman quadlet made for omnisearch using:
+This is a Podman container made for omnisearch using:

 1. [pasta](https://passt.top/passt/about/)
 2. [omnisearch](https://git.bwaaa.monster/omnisearch/about/)